nknapp/thought/README.md

 npm -g install thought
 thought run -a
 ```

+> **Warning: Thought does not work correctly in Windows machines, because of the separator
+> "\\" instead of "/"
+> If you want to fix that, please contact me.**

 Thought will then create the files `README.md` and `CONTRIBUTING.md` with reasonable default texts for Open-Source
 projects in JavaScript that are hosted on http://npmjs.com.